JakeWnuk/Hive/README.md

 -   Found ports will be passed to an NSE scan:
     - `nmap -T4 -sSU -Pn -sC -sV --script vuln -p <PORTS> --max-retries 4 --host-timeout 90m  --script-timeout 90m`

-**Hive** will then do basic checks on the pulled information to give feedback on the results for quick assessment.
-This mode is not designed to be the full extent of enumeration but rather aid in mass target selection.
-(Also great for CTFs)
+**Hive** will then do necessary checks on the pulled information to quickly give feedback on results.
+This mode is not designed to be the full extent of enumeration but rather aid in mass target selection (also great for CTFs).

 #### Continous Discovery and Enumeration
 ![Image](../master/static/hive-cycles.png?raw=true)

-**Hive** supports continous scanning with the `-c` or `--cycles` flag along with the `-w` or `--wait` flag to begin scanning then sleep until the next round of scanning. **Hive** will report on found hosts, new hosts, and disappeared hosts then aggregated all of the resulting scans into a single result file showing when a host/port first appeared and was last seen.
+**Hive** supports continuous scanning with the `-c` or `--cycles` flag along with the `-w` or `--wait` flag to begin scanning, then sleep until the next round of scanning. **Hive** will report on found hosts, new hosts, and disappeared hosts, then aggregated all of the resulting scans into a single result file showing when a host/port first appeared and was last seen.

 ## Output

-**Hive** writes output to a folder, with no options it will write to the working directory but the output directory can be specified with `-o` or `--output`.
-The output is as following:
+**Hive** writes output to a folder; with no options, it will write to the working directory, but the output directory can be specified with `-o` or `--output`.
+The output is as follows:

 -   hive-output
     -   scans
-        -   All nmap scans for every drone.
+        -   All Nmap scans for every drone
     -   target
-        -   All output from `--target` function.
+        -   All output from `--target` function
-        -   When scanning multiple targets and the output directory is the same all scans aggregate here.
+        -   When scanning multiple targets and the output directory is the same, all scans aggregate here
         -   To quickly search contents `find` can be very useful. `find . -name <FILE> -exec grep <REGEX> {} \;`
-    -   cidr file
+    -   CIDR file
-        -   File with all found IP's converted to CIDR ranges.
+        -   File with all found IP's converted to CIDR ranges
     -   hive-output.csv
-        -   aggregated CSV file with the result of all scans.
+        -   Aggregated CSV file with the result of all scans

 ## Usage